arcan1s/ahriman/docs/configuration.md

 ## `auth:*` groups

 Authorization mapping.
-Group name must refer to user access level, i.e. it should be one of `auth:status` (internal API usage only), `auth:read` (read hidden pages), `auth:write` (everything is allowed).
+Group name must refer to user access level, i.e. it should be one of `auth:read` (read hidden pages), `auth:write` (everything is allowed).

 Key is always username (case-insensitive), option value depends on authorization provider: